MOSCOW (Reuters) - Police showed up on Ksenia Sobchak’s doorstep at 8 a.m. in the middle of a sleepy long weekend and started a search.

 The Ekho Moskvy site was inaccessible during the interview with Sobchak, in which she said she had refused to answer all 56 questions posed by investigators a 5-1/2-hour session.

 “We will see how far this absurdity is carried,” said Sobchak.
-She has been summoned for more questioning on Friday, signaling no let-up in pressure that has clearly left her shaken.
+She has been summoned for more questioning on Friday, signalling no let-up in pressure that has clearly left her shaken.

 “I am a fighter, but suddenly I sat down and my hands were shaking yesterday because there is a feeling of helplessness,” she said of the search.
 “These people are walking around your apartment, doing as they like.”